+The bottom line?
 Babies come in all shapes and sizes, just like their parents.

-Newborn weight loss
+Baby weight loss after birth

 How your baby’s growth is measured

-Don’t be too concerned if your baby starts off at the top or the bottom end of the baby weight chart - this doesn’t mean they are over- or underweight.
-What your health visitor will look for is a steady rate of weight gain,
+Don’t be too concerned if your baby starts off at the top or the bottom end of the baby weight chart - this doesn’t mean they are over or underweight.

 A general trend of good weight gain is a sign that your baby is growing well, and meeting their early milestones for a lifetime of healthy development.
 If you have any concerns about your baby's weight gain, talk to your health visitor.

 Our midwives, nutritionists and feeding advisors are always on hand to talk about feeding your baby.
 Need instant assistance?
 Our WhatsApp Customer Support team is here to help on-the-go!